 When making this balance, are you looking more for the profit that you made?
-Do you take in consideration, on the same scale, your employees, customers and suppliers’ wellbeing?
+Do you take into consideration, on the same scale, your employees, customers, and suppliers’ wellbeing?

 The majority of organisations have as their purpose, to make a profit.

 We still teach in our economy classes the principle that organisations must exist to “maximize their profit”.
 Still today, the existing legislation envisages the sole objective of doing businesses the sharing out of profits and not, for example, the creation of “real-value” for all stakeholders (employees, customers, suppliers, shareholders, communities), including the planet.

 But in times where we are struggling to emerge from a crisis, that is above all, a crisis of values, and where we are called to acquire a new level of consciousness of the true meaning of the economy, having the maximization of profit as the only value of an organisation, is a “dead-on”.

 Because, when profit becomes the only value, organisations cut corners, do not take care of their customers, suppliers or employees and sacrifice the goodwill and service to maximize the profit, the medium-term result is that customers desert the organisation, good employees leave and profits go down, as feedback starts to affect sales.

 So, organisations are called for a win-win model, which is a result of a very profound reflection on what means to do business which, itself, generates value in the medium-long term.